-As vegans we’re used to being aware of what we put in our mouths, but the myriad contradicting advice about what makes a nutritious diet can be confusing for some.
+As vegans we’re used to being aware of what we put in our mouths, but the contradicting advice about what makes a nutritious diet can be confusing for some.
 In this article you’ll find some easy swaps to give you a healthy head start.

 Eat a Rainbow